syntax-ke-shikar/Data-Structures-Game-Project/README.md

 Dijkstra’s algorithm is key in understanding weighted graphs and shortest path algorithms used in navigation systems, games, and network routing.

+##  Known Bugs & Issues

+While the game is functional and interactive, the following bugs and areas for improvement have been identified:

+1. **Multiplayer Mode Crash**:
+   - The game sometimes **abruptly ends** during multiplayer sessions.
+   - Likely due to race conditions or index out-of-bounds in player update loops.

+2. **Maze Display Refresh Inefficiency**:
+   - Every call to `displayMaze()` **clears the screen**, even for small updates.
+   - This leads to flickering and unnecessary redraws.

+3. **Leaderboard Misalignment**:
+   - The output of the **leaderboard is not properly aligned**.
+   - Player names and scores do not appear in clean columns.

+4. **Platform Dependency**:
+   - Uses Windows-specific headers like `<conio.h>` and `<windows.h>`, so it won't work on Linux or macOS without porting.

+5. **No Input Validation**:
+   - Inconsistent handling of invalid inputs in the main menu or name entry can cause erratic behavior.

+###  Planned Fixes:
+- Optimize the `displayMaze()` function to use **partial redraws** or **double buffering**.
+- Refactor multiplayer logic for better state management.
+- Align leaderboard output using `setw()` or formatted I/O.
+- Abstract platform-dependent code to improve portability.

 ---